Skip to content

 Opening hours

-The chairlift is the only easy way up; if it is closed you walk.
-Card readers often fail from poor signal, so bring euro cash.
+Checked on 1 August 2026 against the hut and the regional visitor service.
+The chairlift is the only easy way up and there is no online ticket sale, so you buy at the window; card readers often fail on the poor signal, so bring euro cash.
 Confirm times, price and lift status on the day.

-Distance≈100 km · about 1.5 to 2 hours by car to Panichishte
+Distance ≈100 km · about 2 hours by car to Panichishte, or 1 hour 40 minutes on the direct shuttle